 The 1098-T form is an annual tuition statement typically used when preparing a tax return.
-It summarizes the amount billed to you by the University of Maryland University College within the calendar year (January 1 - December 31) and can be obtained electronically or in hard copy.
+It summarizes the amount billed to you by University of Maryland University College within the calendar year (January 1 through December 31).
+The form can be obtained electronically or in hard copy.

 - How do I obtain an electronic copy of my 1098-T?

 - What are the benefits to obtaining the 1098-T electronically?

 - Will I receive a paper copy of my 1098-T?

 - Why did I not receive a 1098-T?

 - Who do I contact for assistance with my 1098-T?

 - Who do I contact if I have questions/issues regarding the information in my 1098-T?

 1. How do I obtain an electronic copy of my 1098-T?
 [Top]

 Your 1098-T form can be obtained electronically, but you must opt-in for this service.
 Once you opt-in, a printed form will no longer be mailed to your address annually.
 For instructions to opt-in, please view Form 1098-T: How do I get my 1098-T electronically?